These pages document functionality available to approved participants in our private,

 Admin review

-Every withdrawal requires explicit approval from an authorized administrator.
-The admin reviews the request alongside enriched context: the investor’s history, current balances, recent activity, and any automatic risk flags (see below).
+activity, and any automatic risk flags (see below).
 The admin can approve or reject the request.

 Pre-flight solvency check

-Before execution, the system performs an automated solvency check — verifying that the custody Safe holds sufficient pUSD to cover this withdrawal plus all other pending withdrawal obligations.
-If the balance is insufficient, execution is blocked.
+Before execution, the system performs an automated solvency check – verifying that custody holds

 On-chain execution and confirmation